VictoriaMetrics/VictoriaTraces/docs/victoriatraces/querying/grafana.md

 ## Grafana Tempo Datasource

 > Grafana Tempo datasource support is **experimental**.
 It's implemented as a complement to the Jaeger datasource, to allow using the [Grafana Traces Drilldown](https://grafana.com/docs/grafana-cloud/visualizations/simplified-exploration/traces/).
-> It may not some of the syntax in TraceQL or panels in drilldown.
+> It may not support some of the syntax in TraceQL or panels in drilldown.

 Click "Add new data source" on Grafana, and then fill your VictoriaTraces URL to "Connection.URL".